 Independent of all governments and funded by members and supporters, this organization campaigns for an end to the Chinese occupation of Tibet and for the fundamental human rights of Tibetans to be respected.
 Founded in 1987, this office is a vibrant hub of campaigning activity led by the director who is assisted by a strong team of staff and volunteers (more than 20,000 supporters) contributing to the public education and advocacy for change in Tibet.
 There are always important cases (on average 10-12 per year) which require letters, emails and/or faxes to be written to relevant authorities as well as staging talks and fundraising events, and also promoting the work and membership of the organization.

-Ideal Candidate: The ideal candidate will be passionate about working with grassroots advocacy, will have an understanding of issues in Asia and the displacement of a large nation of people, as well as writing, PR, and computer skills
+Ideal Candidate: The ideal candidate will be passionate about working with grassroots advocacy, will have knowledge and understanding of the situation in China and Tibet and the displacement of a large nation of people, as well as writing, PR, research, and computer skills.
+Knowledge or experience of the use of social media in campaigns and best practice in SEO or writing for the web are also beneficial.
+A good telephone manner is a huge plus.
+Qualification in human rights, journalism or creative writing is preferred.

 Ideal Candidate: The ideal candidate will have a background in nutrition and a passion for educating the public and promoting healthy eating.